-This charter, created by our community for our community in 2021, sets out the core principles and rights that our community is founded upon and to which everyone is required to agree to when joining the community.
+This charter, created by our community for our community in 2021 and updated annually, sets out the core principles and rights that our community is founded upon and to which everyone is required to agree to when joining the community.
 It also serves as a code of conduct for any visitors to our community making clear the expectations for behaviours within the setting.

-- Freedom of activity, movement, speech, thought and expression provided it doesn’t infringe on others freedoms, without harassment, interference or judgement from others.
+- Freedom of: activity; movement; speech; thought and expression (except hate speech and provided it doesn’t infringe on others’ freedoms) without: harassment; interference or judgement from others.

 - Right to take part in the running of the community.